poruvo/melodicon/README.md

 The scale tonic will be changed in semitones, **use integers ranging from -12 to 12**

+Without intervention, the Melodicon will output it's raw values according to B (the default scale tonic).
+When a user changes the scale tonic on their own, the user will be shown the alphanumeric index scale degrees/notes as well as the transposed scale degrees/notes.
+Also, the MIDI file will export in the user's selected scale with the transposed notes.

 #### 4) Restore Defaults
 Return alphabet index and music scale to _'Old Latin'_ and _'B4'_ respectively.